RamunasSavanevskis/castep-docs-clone/docs/tutorials/Phonons/Phonons_Vibrational_Spectra.md

 In this tutorial we will perform Castep phonon calculations.
 We will visually examine the vibrations and then examine, and compare to experiment, the IR and Raman spectra.

-### A. G-Point phonon in h-BN
+## G-point Phonon Spectrum of h-BN

-The first exercise will take you through the construction of a G point phonon calculation and the generation of a simple model infrared spectrum of a semiconductor.
-It will also introduce you to the use of some additional analysis and visualisation tools.
+We will first perform a G point phonon calculation and generate a simple model infrared spectrum of hexagonal boron nitride (h-BN).
+We will then visualise and analyse the results.

-BN is one of a family of Nitride semiconductors, which occurs in cubic zincblende (c-BN), hexagonal wurtzite (w-BN) and graphite-like hexagonal (w-BN) polymorphs.
-We will calculate the phonons, infrared spectrum and raman spectrum of h-BN.

 Your starting point will be the structure which is provided in a cif file named *h-BN.cif.* The Phonons manual